 The program combines academic study with internships and other fieldwork opportunities in New York City and abroad.
-Graduates are prepared to pursue graduate study or to enter international careers in fields such as education, law, community development, journalism, management, public policy, and public health.
-Students may develop specialized individual paths in urban geography, urban history, urban culture, urban policy, and urban development.
-New York City, with all its problems, excitement, and diverse populations, serves as an educational laboratory and resource.
+Those who complete the program are prepared to pursue graduate study or to enter international careers in fields such as education, law, community development, journalism, management, public policy, and public health.
+Students can develop specialized individual paths in urban geography, urban history, urban culture, urban policy, and urban development.
+New York City, with its challenges, vibrancy, and diversity, serves as an educational laboratory and resource.

 The New School has been regionally accredited by the Middle States Commission on Higher Education since 1960.
 For more information, visit Accreditation and State Regulatory Authorizations.
 Middle States Commission on Higher Education, 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104.
 216.284.5000

 See All Latest News

 New York, NY 10011